 Glen Roy and its side valley are marked by three strange roads that circle the glen.
-From the distance, they appear man-made but they are entirely natural, formed as lake terraces around a now long-gone lake that existed during the last ice age.
+From a distance, they appear human-made, but they are entirely natural, formed as lake terraces around a now long-gone loch that existed during the last ice age.

 Electric Brae, Ayrshire

 Electric Brae, south of Dunure in Ayrshire, is a site where it appears that the laws of physics don’t apply.
-On this part of the A719 cars appear to roll uphill.
+On this part of the A719 cars seem to roll uphill.

-The stone in the parking space ahead is inscribed with the following:
+The stone in the parking space ahead is inscribed with the following word:

 Kagyu Samye Ling, Dumfries and Galloway